SURFER00/fileintegrity-monitor/README.md

 The index file is stored in the directory you specify to scan.
 The file is called ".metadata.csv" and is hidden on windows as well as linux systems by default.

+# What it can't do
+This tool can't detect file corruption of files that have been changed and there was no rescan performed before the data corruption.

 # Installation
 ```sh
 git clone https://github.com/Surferr0815/fileintegrity-monitor.git fileintegrity-monitor